xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-017.md

 import DomainWarping from '../components/DomainWarping.vue';
 </script>

-# Lesson 17 - Gradient and Pattern
+# Lesson 17 - Gradient and pattern

 In this lesson, we'll explore how to implement gradients and repeating patterns.